Buckwheat Honey Is a Unique Sweet Treat You’ve Got to Try

 Apparently the lighter a honey’s color, the milder the flavor.
 The typical yellow honey most of us are familiar with is filtered at high temperatures to remove things like pollen and beeswax.
 As a result, their flavors are much more mild.

-When my buckwheat honey arrived, I pulled it out of the box and showed my kids.
+When my package arrived, I pulled it out of the box and showed my kids.

 “Yuck.”
 The reaction was the same from both.
 They’re never enthusiastic about new foods, so I shrugged and indulged.

 The flavor is strong and… unexpected.
 Weird.
 “Funky,” yes.
-Buckwheat honey not only looks like molasses, it also tastes reminiscent.
+It not only looks like molasses, it also tastes reminiscent.
 It’s a little spicy, with malty overtones.
 It has an odd bitter characteristic that is quite distinctive.
 It’s also not as sweet as typical honey.

 Where the buck does it come from?